DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 "From where?"
 Elyra settled into a chair, wincing slightly as her knee protested.

 "One from Berlin.
-Two from Asia—Tokyo and Seoul."
+Two from Asia - Tokyo and Seoul."

 Jason whistled low.
 "International already?"